Ansly Damus v. Director, Bureau of Immigration and Customs Enforcement, et al.

 ICE’s ongoing detention of Mr. Damus is not reasonably related to the government’s interests in preventing flight or protecting the community from harm.
 Furthermore, ICE lacks even a facially legitimate and bona fide reason for his ongoing detention.

 On September 11 we filed a petition for writ of habeas corpus on behalf of Mr. Damus in the U.S. District Court for the Eastern District of Michigan.
-Respondents are the Director of the Detroit Field Office for ICE, Secretary of the Department of Homeland Security (“DHS”), Acting Director for ICE, Director of the Executive Office for Immigration Review, U.S. Attorney General Jeff Sessions, and the Lieutenant for the Geauga County Sheriff’s Office, where Damus is being detained.
+Respondents were the Director of the Detroit Field Office for ICE, Secretary of the Department of Homeland Security (“DHS”), Acting Director for ICE, Director of the Executive Office for Immigration Review, U.S. Attorney General Jeff Sessions, and the Lieutenant for the Geauga County Sheriff’s Office, where Damus was being detained.
 On September 14 we filed a Brief in Support of the habeas petition.
 On October 9 Respondents filed a Motion to Dismiss.
-Kathy Rose, Lieutenant of Corrections with Geauga County Sheriff’s Office, filed a separate Motion to Dismiss, arguing she is not a proper Respondent.
+Kathy Rose, Lieutenant of Corrections with Geauga County Sheriff’s Office, filed a separate Motion to Dismiss, arguing she was not a proper Respondent.
 We filed a reply in support of the habeas petition on October 16.
 Construing that reply as an opposition to its motion to dismiss, the government then filed a reply on October 25.
 By agreement, we filed a sur-reply on October 30.
 A hearing on both Motions to Dismiss was set for January 24, 2019, but following entry of a stipulation by the parties on October 29, the Court scheduled a hearing date of November 28, 2018.
+On November 20, the Court granted Respondent Rose’s dismissal from the case.
+Following the hearing on the 28th, Respondents stipulated to Mr. Damus’ parole.
+On November 30, 2018 he was released to his sponsors under electronic monitoring.